Indonesian mass killings of 1965–66: Massacres

 With very few exceptions, the killings were not spontaneous but carried out with a high degree of organisation.
 Most of the victims were also detainees of the Indonesian Army, making the killings summary executions.
-Initially, many leftists willingly turned themselves in to the military and the police, believing they would be safe and, therefore, the reasonable thing to do.
-The killings were carried out 'face to face' as in Rwanda or Cambodia, unlike the mechanical methods of killing used by Nazi Germany.
-The methods of non-mechanised violence and killing included shooting, dismembering alive, stabbing, disembowelment, castration, impaling, strangling and beheading with Japanese-style samurai swords.
+Initially, many leftists willingly turned themselves in to the military and the police, believing they would be the safe and, therefore, the reasonable thing to do.
+The killings were carried out 'face to face' as in Rwanda or Cambodia, unlike the systemized methods of killing used by Nazi Germany.
+The methods of non-mechanised violence and killing included shooting, dismembering alive, stabbing, disembowelment, castration, impaling, strangling, and beheading with Japanese-style samurai swords.
 Firearms and automatic weapons were used on a limited scale, with most of the killings being carried out with knives, sickles, machetes, swords, ice picks, bamboo spears, iron rods and other makeshift weapons.
 Islamic extremists often paraded severed heads on spikes.
 Corpses were often thrown into rivers, and at one point, officials complained to the Army of congested rivers that run into the city of Surabaya due to the bodies.
 In areas such as Kediri in East Java, Nahdlatul Ulama youth wing (Ansor Youth Movement) members lined up communists, cut their throats and disposed of the bodies in rivers.
 Rows of severed penises were often left behind as a reminder to the rest.
 The killings left whole sections of villages empty, and the houses of victims or the interned were looted and often handed over to the military.

 Local Chinese Indonesians were killed in some areas, and their properties looted and burned as a result of anti-Chinese racism, on the excuse that D. N. Aidit had brought the PKI closer to China.
-Ita Fatia Nadia, an Indonesian historian of Chinese descent, stated in The Jakarta Post that her father was one of the Pemuda Pathuk and a Socialist Party of Indonesia member who disappeared in October 1965 after Indonesian Army soldiers came by and inspected her house in Yogyakarta when she was seven years old.
-She remembers when she saw bodies on her way to school and realized that family members and neighbors who went missing were killed, her mother later told her to ignore it.
+Ita Fatia Nadia, an Indonesian historian of Chinese descent, stated in The Jakarta Post that her father was one of the Pemuda Pathuk and a Socialist Party of Indonesia member, who disappeared in October 1965 after Indonesian Army soldiers came by and inspected her house in Yogyakarta when she was seven years old.
+She remembers when she saw bodies on her way to school and realized that family members and neighbors who went missing were killed; her mother later told her to ignore it.
 In the predominantly Christian islands of Nusa Tenggara, Christian clergy and teachers suffered at the hands of Muslim youth.

-Although there were occasional and isolated flare-ups until 1969, the killings mostly subsided by March 1966, when either there were no more suspects or authorities intervened.
+Although there were occasional and isolated flare-ups until 1969, the killings mostly subsided by March 1966, when there were no more suspects or authorities intervened.
 Solo residents said that exceptionally high flooding in March 1966 of the Solo River, considered mystical by the Javanese, signalled the end of the killings.